 the corfu trail in 15 days

 Day 1.
 Arrival on Corfu.
 Meet & Greet by the local representative.
 Transfer to your hotel in the the South of the island.
-Here you might want take a rest, visit Lefkimmi and its famous riverside tavernas or spend the day on the beach.
-B&B in Spartera.
+Here you might want to rest, spend the day on the beach or make a loop walk.
+B&B in Asprokavos.

 Day 2.
-Spartera - Perivoli.
-(6 hours walk) Today's part of the Corfu Trail leads from Spartera along shady olive grove tracks and through open country to Lefkimmi, the second largest settlement on the island, where you can stop at the picturesque riverside for refreshments in one of the tavernas.
+Asprokavos - Santa Barbara.
+(6 - 6,5 hours walk) Today's part of the Corfu Trail leads along shady olive grove tracks and through open country to Lefkimmi, the 2nd largest settlement on the island, where you can stop at the picturesque riverside for refreshments in one of the tavernas.
 The Trail than descends and continues to Gardeno Valley, through dense olive groves.
 After a short climb up to the ridge you'll be rewarded by panoramic views of the coastline as well as Lake Korission.
 The days walk ends by following the coastal path down to the beach at Santa Barbara.
 B&B in Santa Barbara.

 Day 4: Paramonas-Stavros/Benitses (5,5 - 6 hours walk).
 Today the Corfu Trail crosses the island from west to east!
 A sharp climb early in the walk will bring you to the other side of the ridge and the inland villages Ano and Kato Pavliana.
 Along footpaths and tracks the route continues down through Vouniatades, crossing the Messongi River Valley and meandering through olive groves.
 After passing through Strongili, continue uphill along an old cobbled way to reach Komatiana and further to the east coast of the island, the small village of Benitses.
 B&B in Benitses.